niladam/fork-of-tedmasterweb-wp-backup-and-restore/README.md

 # FORKER's note

 This fork exists solely for historical purposes.
 This repo is not being maintaned whatsoever and some parts of this will be used in [wpeb](https://github.com/niladam/wpeb) that's currently in development.
-This fork has the permission of [@tedmasterweb](https://github.com/tedmasterweb), given in [@issuecomment-274083148](https://github.com/wp-cli/ideas/issues/5#issuecomment-274083148)
+This fork has the permission of [@tedmasterweb](https://github.com/tedmasterweb), given in [@issuecomment-274083148](https://github.com/wp-cli/ideas/issues/5#issuecomment-274083148); The original repo is located on [bitbucket](https://bitbucket.org/tedmasterweb/wp-backup-and-restore).

 # README #